adminMngEnvMCAP053603/UbuntuTest/README.md

 ## ✨ Features

-✅ Automatically installs required dependencies (.NET SDK 8.0 on Amazon Linux)
+✅ Automatically update the system and install required dependencies
 ✅ Creates the Azure DevOps Agent Pool if it does not exist
-✅ Downloads and configures the DevOps agent
+✅ Downloads and configures the Azure DevOps Self-Hosted Linux Agent
 ✅ Installs the agent as a system service and starts it
-✅ Supports both **Amazon Linux** and **Ubuntu**
+✅ Supported Operating Systems
+  🟢 **Amazon Linux, RHEL, CentOS, and Fedora  **
+  🟢 ** Ubuntu & Debian**

 ---